rwanderc/blog/_posts/2015-12-16-wits-simplified.markdown

 !!
 {% endhighlight %}

-Considering the example above, we have one block, with 3 data lines, which the line `01082319.024` would refere to:
+Considering the example above, we have one block, with 3 data lines, which the line `01082319.024` refers to:

 *   Record: `01`
 *   Item: `08`